Milling machine drilling into metal with cutting fluid flowing to control heat and clear shavings

 The Proven Value of Cobalt Drill Bits

 So, are cobalt drill bits good?
-The evidence overwhelmingly says YES.
-Their value comes from their ability to tackle difficult drilling jobs effectively and efficiently, saving you time, frustration, and ultimately, money.
+The evidence overwhelmingly says yes for hard metal work.
+Their value comes from tackling difficult drilling jobs effectively and efficiently, saving time, frustration, and ultimately, money.

 Think about the time saved by a bit that doesn’t constantly break or dull.
-Consider the cost of ruined projects due to off-center holes or damaged materials caused by inadequate tools.
-Cobalt drill bits mitigate these issues.
-For the DIY homeowner who occasionally needs to drill through a stainless steel appliance bracket or a cast iron pipe, the investment in a good set of cobalt bits might seem steep initially.
-However, when that project comes up, having the right tool means the job gets done smoothly and safely, without the need to call a professional or spend hours struggling.
+Consider the cost of ruined projects from off-center holes or damaged materials caused by inadequate tools.
+For the DIY homeowner who occasionally needs to drill through a stainless steel appliance bracket or a cast iron pipe, the investment in a good M35 set means the job gets done smoothly, without calling a professional.

-For those who work with metal more regularly, whether as an auto hobbyist, a metalworker, or a serious DIYer, cobalt drill bits aren’t just a good investment – they’re essential.
+For those who work with metal more regularly — auto hobbyists, metalworkers, serious DIYers — cobalt drill bits aren’t just a good investment, they’re essential.
 They provide a level of performance and longevity that justifies their cost many times over.

 Cobalt Drill Bits: A Cost-Benefit Analysis for the DIYer